 |Resident workers age structure|

-Analysis of the resident workers age structure of Bathurst Regional Council area in 2016 compared to New South Wales shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of Bathurst Regional Council area in 2016 compared to New South Wales shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 56.8% of the resident workers was aged under 45 years, compared to 59.4% for New South Wales.
 43.2% were aged 45 years and over, compared to 40.6% for New South Wales.

-The major differences between the resident workers age structure of Bathurst Regional Council area and New South Wales were:
+The major difference between the resident workers age structure of Bathurst Regional Council area and New South Wales is:

 - A larger percentage of resident workers aged 15 to 24 years (16.4% compared to 14.0%)